wein.plus

 Late Harvest

-In Germany and Austria, but also in other Central European countries, valid designation in the national language for a special predicate wine (for exact regulations see under the countries).
-Some legends about the "invention" of Spätlese are described under Spätlesereiter and Trockenbeerenauslese.
-Today, such wines are less associated with the fact of a late harvest (which would also be relatively difficult to control), but the only wine-legal criterion is a minimum must weight (sugar degrees in Oechsle or KMW), which requires fully ripe and thus sweet grapes.
-The date of the grape harvest therefore has no legal significance (any more), although it does of course have an influence on it (the later, the riper).
-Although a Spätlese is often medium sweet to sweet, it can also be vinified dry.
+Today, such wines are associated less with the fact of a late harvest than with a minimum must weight (sugar level in Oechsle or KMW), which requires fully ripe and therefore sweet grapes.
+The harvest date therefore has no legal significance (any more), although it does of course have an influence (the later, the riper).
+A late harvest is often medium sweet to sweet, but can also be vinified dry.

 Voices of our members